Tony Levin: 1970s–1980s

 In 1970, Levin moved to New York City, joining a band called Aha, the Attack of the Green Slime Beast, with Don Preston of The Mothers of Invention.
-Soon after, he began working as a session musician, and through the 1970s he played bass on many albums, including Buddy Rich's big band jazz album, The Roar of '74, and Paul Simon's Still Crazy After All These Years (1975).
+Soon after, he began working as a session musician, and through the 1970s he played bass on many albums, including Buddy Rich's big band jazz album, The Roar of '74, and Paul Simon's Still Crazy After All These Years in 1975.

 In 1971, John McLaughlin asked Levin to join his new project, the Mahavishnu Orchestra: "My original choice for bass was Tony Levin.
 But he told me, 'Oh man, I just took a gig with Gary Burton.'"
 From 1973 to 1975, Levin and Steve Gadd played in the band of veteran jazz flautist Herbie Mann.
 Two of Levin's early compositions (“Daffodil” and “Music Is a Game We Play”) were featured on the 1973 Mann album First Light.

-In 1976, Levin helped create the lush textures on Andy Pratt's Resolution album, that featured numerous notable musicians including Arif Mardin, Andy Newmark, Hugh McDonald, Luther Vandross and Levin's frequent rhythm section partner Steve Gadd.
+In 1976, Levin helped create the lush textures on Andy Pratt's Resolution album, which featured numerous notable musicians including Arif Mardin, Andy Newmark, Hugh McDonald, Luther Vandross, and Levin's frequent rhythm section partner Steve Gadd.
 Allmusic.com and Rolling Stone magazine rated this album as one of the best singer/songwriter albums of the 1970s.

 In 1977, Levin joined Peter Gabriel's band.
 He had met Gabriel through producer Bob Ezrin with whom Levin had recorded Alice Cooper's Welcome to My Nightmare and Lou Reed's Berlin.
 Levin has been Gabriel's bass player of choice ever since.
-On Peter's first solo album, Levin played tuba as well, and directed and sang with a barbershop quartet on "Excuse Me".

-With the exception of John Giblin's fretless bass playing on Peter Gabriel III, and some additional work by Larry Klein on "In Your Eyes" & "Mercy Street", and Bill Laswell on "This is the Picture" (all three tracks from So), Levin has been the bassist on all of Gabriel's studio sessions and on his many tours around the world.
+On Gabriel's first solo album, Levin played tuba as well, and directed and sang with a barbershop quartet on "Excuse Me".
+Levin has been the bassist on all of Gabriel's studio albums with a few exceptions (e.g., John Giblin's fretless bass playing on Peter Gabriel III, some additional work by Larry Klein and Bill Laswell on So).
+Gabriel nicknamed Levin the “Emperor of the Bottom End.”

-In his years with Gabriel, Levin developed two unique aspects of his playing: further advancement on the Chapman Stick, which he would later utilize heavily in King Crimson, and the development of funk fingers.
-First used on the song "Big Time", from Gabriel's 1986 So album, funk fingers are chopped off drumsticks used to hammer on the bass strings.
-Levin credits Gabriel with the concept and his tech at the time (Andy Moore) with actually making them workable.
+In his years with Gabriel, Levin developed two unique aspects of his playing: further advancement on the Chapman Stick, which he would later utilize heavily in King Crimson, and invented funk fingers which are short drumsticks strapped to the fingers to strike the bass strings, resulting in a very percussive effect.
+Levin credits Gabriel with the concept and his tech Andy Moore with actually making them workable.